-What clicker do you recommend for my investor presentation?
+What is the best clicker for my investor presentation?

 Hey everybody!
 Stacie here with Pitch Deck Fire and I’m so glad you guys have joined us for our pitch hack of the week.